infraweavers/monitoring-agent/README.md

 {"exitcode":0,"output":"Hello, World\n"}
 ```

-### Further Information
+### Wiki

-Including how to build and run Monitoring Agent, see the [wiki](https://github.com/infraweavers/monitoring-agent/wiki#building).
+For more information, including how to build and run Monitoring Agent, see the [wiki](https://github.com/infraweavers/monitoring-agent/wiki#building).